Sign up for the free Shakespeare Newsletter

 There was a yielding,--this admits no excuse.

-AUFIDIUS He approaches: you shall hear him.
+AUFIDIUSHe approaches: you shall hear him.

-Enter CORIOLANUS, marching with drum andcolours; commoners being with him
+[ Enter CORIOLANUS, marching with drum and colours; commoners being with him ]

-CORIOLANUS Hail, lords!
-I am return'd your soldier, 85
+CORIOLANUSHail, lords!
+I am return'd your soldier,

-No more infected with my country's love
+No more infected with my country's love85

 Than when I parted hence, but still subsisting